 Yes.
 Please submit all required documents along with your application to ensure prompt processing.
 Please note, you must also return the expiring permit.

 Yes, permits can be issued to people of any age, including children, who don’t drive or own a vehicle.
 Parents or guardians may apply on behalf of a severely disabled child.
 The permit will be issued to the named person with disabilities to use when that person drives or is a passenger in a vehicle.Please note, if the child is 18 years of age or older and is unable to sign the application, Guardianship papers or Power of Attorney must be provided.

-Applications are processed within a few days of receipt.
+Applications are processed within five to seven business days of receipt.

 Parking permits issued to individuals with a permanent disability are valid for five years.
 Temporary Parking Permits are valid for a maximum of six months.

 The correction process differs depending on what information needs to be changed.
 Please contact the Town Clerk’s office at 631-451-9101 for more information.

 View details on how to obtain a birth certificate.

 View our throwing it out guide (PDF) for all of your disposal needs.